dbos-inc/dbos-demo-apps/bank/README.md

 The demo does, however:

-* Verify the identity of the sender
-* Verify that the sender has funds available to send
+* Verify that the sending account has funds available to send
 * Put a hold on funds during the course of transfer
 * Send the transfer request to another bank server
 * Credit the recipients account and deduct from the sender's account